makerdao/endgame-docs/concepts/peg-stability-mechanisms.md

 ## Target Rate (TR)

-Certain [Stances](stances.md) in the Endgame Plan allow Dai to depeg from the US Dollar.
+Certain circumstances allow Dai to depeg from the US Dollar.
 The Target Rate determines the rate at which the Target Price of Dai changes over time.

 A positive TR increases demand for Dai and reduces the supply of Dai while a negative TR has the opposite effect.